 They are similar to higher apprenticeships, but differ in that they provide an opportunity to gain a full bachelor’s (Level 6) or master’s degree (Level 7).
-The courses are designed in partnership with employers, with part-time study taking place at a university.
+The courses are designed in partnership with employers, with part-time study taking place at a university or college.
 They can take between three to six years to complete, depending on the level of the course.
 At the moment, the scheme only operates across England and Wales, although applications may be made from all parts of the UK.

 Degree apprenticeships are new, so there are only a limited number of vacancies available at the moment.
 It is anticipated that the number of vacancies will grow over the next year or two, so if you decide a degree apprenticeship is the right choice for you, here are some tips to help you do your research: